 - Overusing endorsements feature: People generate endorsements for their friends, this might be fake.
 Friends endorse each other without realizing whether the skills sets are present in their contacts or not.
 Endorsements should speak out for your colleagues, it will help HR professionals to identify the best talent globally and recruit them the best payable jobs in the market.

 - STEP 1: Make a profile true to yourself.
-Write down your real life true achievements.
+Write down your real-life true achievements.
 Do not exaggerate.
-Do not write up skills which you do not have.
+Do not write up skills that you do not have.
 Be true to yourself; do not fake.
 Your work should speak up for yourself.
-If possible you can also upload papers; publications published by you on your linked in profile.
+If possible you can also upload papers; publications published by you on your linked-in profile.

 - STEP 3: Do not ask for endorsements when you do not have the requisite skills.
 Do not ask friends to endorse you and recommend you.
 Put only those skills which you possess as your skills.
 If you do not possess a skill, do not ask your friends to endorse you.
 This is a professional site –‘’it’s not your Facebook account’’….